pmannle/phantom-manager/README.md

 * Keeping your phantom-js processes running.
 * Preventing your phantom-js processes from memory-bloat.
+* Making sure all phantom-js processes are responsive.

 This is a good way to achieve it.